 “This is an idea I had a few weeks ago to simplify and strengthen the Gatorade logo.
 Click on the attachment to see the before and after.
 I also added a mock-up of the packaging.”

-Coffee lovers around the world can probably recognize the Starbucks logo from a mile away.
+Coffee lovers around the world can probably recognize the Starbucks logo, at first glance, from a mile away.
 The twin-tailed mermaid symbol is one that has stood the test of time.
 This fun redesign concept by Jahng Hyoung Joon is inspired by the mermaid symbol and monoline characteristics in Starbuck’s current logo.
 However, Jahng renders the emblem a different shape and adds elements of playfulness through the simplistic smile in the mermaid’s face.

 The international fashion retail brand ZARA recently underwent a drastic rebrand earlier this year which sparked a lot of controversies.
 Designers, in particular, were not too keen on the drastic kerning in the new wordmark, including Gianluca Russo who thought many subtle improvements could be made:

-“With higher ‘A’s, lower ‘R’ ending, random angles… There’s large room for improvements!
+“With higher ‘A’s, lower ‘R’ ending, random angles…there’s plenty of room for improvement in even seemingly simple logos!
 There’s much more in designing a logo than just taking a plain font and reducing the kerning.
 The devil is in the details.”

 Lettering artist Lance came up with a new typographic logo and stand-alone icon for Meetup, the online platform that helps users organize events.
 Lance’s proposed script appears to be a polished version of the original wordmark and adds a bouncy consistency throughout each letterform.
 We especially love how the stand-alone icon is reminiscent of the ‘M’ in Meetup without duplicating it line for line.
 Check out the many other logos Lance has tried redesigning here.

 That’s a wrap!
 What do you think of these reimagined logos?
-Would you have done anything differently?
-Go check out these wonderful designers’ profiles on Dribbble and let them know what you think of their version in the comments of their Shot.
+Would you have done anything differently for these brand identities?
+Go check out these wonderful designers’ profiles on Dribbble and let them know what you think of their famous logo versions in the comments of their Shots.